 Some pupils have Special Educational Needs and Disabilities and make the expected progress according to their starting points.
-These pupils are not on the SEND register as their needs are met by Quality First Teaching but are placed on the Monitoring Register which is overseen by the SEND Team and the Head of House.
+These pupils are not on the SEND register as their needs are being met by Quality First Teaching.
+They are subsequently placed on the Monitoring Register which is overseen by the SEND Team and the Head of House.